-- Are the order codes on the delivery note and the product sticker identical? - Are the goods undamaged? - Do the nameplate data match the ordering information on the delivery note?

-If one of these conditions is not met, please contact the manufacturer's sales office.
+- Are the order codes on the delivery note and the product sticker identical? - Are the goods undamaged? - Do the data on the nameplate match the ordering information on the delivery note? - $\blacksquare$ If one of these conditions is not met, please contact the manufacturer's sales office.